The banjo is the unsung hero of string-based music, often overshadowed by its bigger brother, the guitar.

 - Price – This is the most expensive item we review, so make sure you won’t be breaking the bank if you buy one.

-This one from Deering Goodtime is the only six string model we discuss today and is currently selling for a mid-range price similar to the one from Trinity River.
+This one from Deering Goodtime is the only six-string model we discuss today and is currently selling for a mid-range price similar to the one from Trinity River.

 The thing that sets this instrument apart from the rest is that a guitarist will be able to pick it up and play, thanks to it having six strings.
 So, in that way, Deering Goodtime has created a banjo that is easy to work with, by incorporating a guitar’s scale and chord theory into their design.
-Just remember that if you’re looking to play traditional folk or bluegrass styles, this doesn’t include a drone string so you’ll struggle playing that style.
+Just remember that if you’re looking to play traditional folk or bluegrass styles, this doesn’t include a drone string so you’ll struggle to play that style.

 In terms of tonewood, the neck and body are made from Sapele wood, which produces a well-balanced sound, with not too much high and not too much low twang.
 There is also a rosewood fretboard which emits a warm, rich tone.
 Overall, this instrument kicks out warmer sounds rather than that extra twangy sound you get from some models made from maple or ebony.